 Before Fox Rothschild

-Gray was a partner and Infrastructure and Development Practice Area Leader at Smith Moore Leatherwood LLP, which merged with Fox Rothschild in 2018.
+Gray was a partner and Infrastructure and Development Practice Area Leader at Smith Moore Leatherwood LLP, which combined with Fox Rothschild in 2018.
 Gray began his legal career as a judicial clerk for Chief Judge Sam J. Ervin III on the U.S. Court of Appeals for the Fourth Circuit.

 Beyond Fox Rothschild

 Gray is active in his community and the profession.
-He has chaired the Wake County Industrial and Pollution Control Facilities Financing Authority since 2000, served as a member of the Board of Visitors of Wake Forest University's School of Divinity since 2012 and is Vice Chair of the North Carolina Museum of History Associates.
-He has served on the Government Affairs Board for the Greater Raleigh Chamber of Commerce and is also active in the Kiwanis Club of Raleigh, the North Carolina Supreme Court Historical Society and the Regional Transportation Alliance.
+He serves as chair of the North Carolina Museum of History Associates, has chaired the Wake County Industrial and Pollution Control Facilities Financing Authority since 2000 and has been a member of the Board of Visitors of Wake Forest University's School of Divinity since 2012.
+He has also served on the Government Affairs Board for the Greater Raleigh Chamber of Commerce and is active in the Kiwanis Club of Raleigh, the North Carolina Supreme Court Historical Society and the Regional Transportation Alliance.
 He is a member of Raleigh Moravian Church and has served in various roles with the Moravian Church of America, Southern Province.

 In 2014, he was elected to serve as President of the Wake County Bar Association (2,200+ members) and the Tenth Judicial District Bar (5,000+ members).